MydonSolutions/pypeline/README.md

 A convention is in place for stages that spawn detached processes (with `subprocess.Popen`): the stage's name should end with an ampersand (`&`) and the `Popen` objects should be collected in the stage's `global POPENED`.
-With these two pieces in place, the primary `hpguppi_pypeline.py` script will await the termination of a stage's previous POPENED. *See the mv_& stage for a practical example*
+With these two pieces in place, the primary __pypeline__ script will await the termination of a stage's previous POPENED. *See the mv_& stage for a practical example*